svn2github/transistortester/bootloaders/optiboot/ReadMe2.txt

 with a 16 MHz CPU you can also select 4800 baud.
 If your CPU clock rate is sufficient, the standard serial rate of 115200 baud is a good selection to get a fast transmission.
-For a good CPU clock rate match also 1 Mbaud is possible with the hardware UART.
+For a good CPU clock rate match is also 1 Mbaud possible with the hardware UART.

-Until now the option VIRTUAL_BOOT_PARTITION is untested.
 Normally the start vector is switched with the fuses (BOOTRST bit) to the bootloader start address.
-If the VIRTUAL_BOOT_PARTITION the AVR reset vector can remain at the application start address (0x0000).
+If the VIRTUAL_BOOT_PARTITION is selectec, the AVR reset vector can remain at the application start address (0x0000).
 Instead of switching the Reset start address the Reset interrupt vector of the application program should be changed to the bootloader start address.